-Due to semiconductor advancement, the digital world is demanding more and more electronics products from engineers.
+With the semiconductor advancement, the digital world is demanding more and more electronic products from engineers.
 This makes the engineering job more complex and bigger in scope.
 That’s where AI has revolutionized the chip industry by playing a pivotal role in modern-day chip design.

-Electronic Design Automation (EDA) tools are software applications that VLSI chips design engineers utilize during the design and development of electronic systems, including chip design.
-AI-powered EDA tools enhance and automate the various stages of the design process by leveraging AI methodologies, such as machine learning and deep learning.
+Electronic Design Automation (EDA) tools are software applications that VLSI chip design engineers utilize during the design and development of electronic systems, including chip design.
+AI in EDA tools enhances and automates the various stages of the design process by leveraging AI methodologies, such as machine learning and deep learning.
 These tools can analyze large datasets, recognize patterns, and make data-driven decisions.
 This aids engineers in exploring design spaces more effectively and addresses the growing complexity of modern electronic systems.
-This blog will delve deeper into the need for AI in chip design, benefits, and applications.
+This blog will delve deeper into the need for AI in chip design, its benefits, and applications.

 The complexity of chip design is increasing daily due to advancements in semiconductor technology, such as advanced process nodes, quantum dots, heterogeneous integration, etc. This has led to unprecedented challenges for VLSI hardware design engineers.
 That’s where AI has emerged as a powerful solution, aiding in silicon quality and productivity in designing smaller PCB designs.